Usage

 </script>

-Some attributes are boolean.
-The corresponding JavaScript property is true when the HTML attribute exists and false otherwise.
-However, mdui treats the string value false as equivalent to the boolean value false for compatibility with certain frameworks.
+Boolean attributes map to JavaScript properties that are true when the HTML attribute is present and false otherwise.
+However, mdui treats the string value false as the boolean value false for compatibility with certain frameworks.

 <!-- This component has the disabled attribute, so the disabled property is true by default -->